DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, I may receive a

 The next thing to consider is the drag pressure.
 Larger arbor’s will provide more consistent drag, whereas a smaller arbor will have a more erratic drag, that can result in more lost fish if the fish is of a decent size.

 Make sure you get the pairing of your fly reel and rod correct.
 For example, if you have an 8-weight reel you should pair it with an 8-weight rod.
 If you don’t the balance of the setup will be out.

 Gear ratios for fishing reels explained:

-Below is an example of what a gear ratio will look like this when you read the details for a fishing reel:
+Below is an example of what a gear ratio will look like when you read the details for a fishing reel:

 Breaking this down, this is what each digit refers to:

-6.2:1 = The numbers before the colon (6.2 in this example) refers to the number of times the spool revolves, and the number after the colon (1) is a reference to the number of handle turns to achieve the spool rotation.
+6.2:1 = The numbers before the colon (6.2 in this example) refer to the number of times the spool revolves, and the number after the colon (1) is a reference to the number of handle turns to achieve the spool rotation.
 So in this example, 1 rotation of the handle will produce 6:2 revolutions of the spool.